 2023 NCAA college football season: How to watch tonight's games, full TV schedule, ways to stream and more

-The 2023 NFL season kicked off this past week, but that’s not the only form of football to celebrate.
-College football is back in full swing for the fall season.
-Week 4 continues the momentum with Colorado vs. Oregon, Ole Miss at Alabama, Ohio State vs. Notre Dame and many more big games — 105, to be exact.
+Football is back.
+The 2023 NFL season is in full swing, but that’s not the only form of football to celebrate.
+It's week 5 of the college football season, and the momentum continues with Utah vs. Oregon State, USC vs. Colorado and many more big games — 96, to be exact.
 So are you ready to watch some football?
-Here’s everything you need to know about how to watch Week 4 of the 2023 NCAA college football season, from today through next Monday, Sept.
-25.
+Here’s everything you need to know about how to watch Week 5 of the 2023 NCAA college football season, from today through next Monday, Sept.
+Oct.
+2.

 What channel is college football on?